 Once we set off, I think grinned like a kid the whole time.
 Between the views, the sunshine and the fact that I was in a snowmobile on top of a glacier, it was an amazing experience.
 Some parts were a bit choppy and steep, which made me glad I wasn’t driving.
 Instead, I marvelled at the scenery around me and wished my head could spin all the way around so that I can see it all.

-When we got to the top, we were able to dismount and just enjoy the views.
+When we got to the top, we were able to dismount and enjoy the views.
 Our guides provided us with a quick lesson on the glacier, the stats and other important info.
 I was staring everywhere around us.
-I think everyone else was as blown away by the experience as well.
+I think everyone else was blown away by the experience as well.

-The ride back was just as incredible and the views just as amazing.
-Definitely one of the most amazing things I’ve ever done.
+The ride back was just as incredible, and the views just as amazing—definitely one of the most amazing things I’ve ever done.
 I can say that a snowmobile tour in Iceland has been checked off my bucket list.
 What an incredible experience.